 Margaret River is a town which is synonymous with backpacker regional work.
 Be it grape picking in summer or vine pruning jobs in winter, there is a demand for casual labour pretty much all year round.
 However, the competition for winter regional work can be tough.
 And people often miss out because they don’t know the right routes to follow.

-Having just come back from working as vine pruners in the Margaret River region, we have been asked numerous times by other backpackers just how we did it.
+Having worked for one season as vine pruners in the Margaret River region, we have been asked numerous times by other backpackers just how we did it.
 So, we’ve decided to put together a handy blog post, covering everything you need to know about getting pruning jobs in Margaret River.

 It depends on a lot of factors, but for us we felt that direct employment was the way to go.
 If you are looking at getting pruning work, try to get to the area around mid-May as most vineyards start pruning at the start of June.
 Any later than this and you may struggle.